Cream of Roasted Beet Soup with Pears and Ginger

 - Salt and pepper

-Preheat oven to 350°F. Wrap beets in foil and roast until tender when pierced with fork, about 1 hour.
+Preheat oven to 350°F. Wrap beets in foil and roast until tender when pierced with a fork, about 1 hour.
 Cool.
 Peel beets.
 Cut beets into 1/2-inch pieces.

 Gently rewarm soup (do not boil).
 Divide between bowls.